musictopography/musictopography.github.io/interviews.md

   <div class="interview-card">
     <h3>Enrico Intra</h3>
     <p>
       Enrico Intra (1935) is a Milanese jazz pianist, composer and conductor.
-In addition to his activity as a musician, in 1962 he was founder of the Intra's Derby Club, later known as Derby, one of the most famous performance spaces in the city, which hosted both jazz performances and, with greater preponderance over the years, cabaret.
-In the interview he talks about the conditions in which jazz has spread in the spatial and cultural fabric of the city, between cellars and night clubs, as well as the reasons that led him to commit himself to the creation of a space dedicated to it.
+In addition to his activity as a musician, in 1962 he was founder of the Intra's Derby Club, later known as Derby, one of the most famous venues in the city.
+In the interview, he reflects on the conditions through which jazz spread across the urban fabric of Milan, between cellars and nightclubs.
     </p>
     <button class="interview-preview open-video-modal"
             type="button"
             data-video="https://www.youtube-nocookie.com/embed/BOB1lLGVd0A?autoplay=1"